marijnh/Eloquent-JavaScript/08_error.md

 {{index "special return value", readability}}

-The second issue with returning special values is that it can lead to very awkward code.
+The second issue with returning special values is that it can lead to awkward code.
 If a piece of code calls `promptNumber` 10 times, it has to check 10 times whether `null` was returned.
 And if its response to finding `null` is to simply return `null` itself, callers of the function will in turn have to check for it, and so on.